 Fortunately, the basic law of asylum governs all government decisions, even if it is sometimes stretched in different directions.
-In order to demonstrate that you are entitled to asylum, you must first show that you meet the definition of a "refugee” – that is, that you cannot return to your home country because you had been persecuted there or because you fear persecution there in the future.
+In order to demonstrate that you are entitled to asylum, you must first show that you meet the definition of a "refugee"—that is, that you cannot return to your home country because you were persecuted there or because you fear persecution there in the future.
 (See 8 U.S.C. § 1158.)

-To increase your chances of demonstrating that you meet these factors, provide detailed, honest, and consistent information about yourself.
-Make sure to include sufficient information about your race, nationality, ethnicity, religion, tribal and clan membership, or political affiliations—explaining how you were (or would be) hurt or threatened because of a "protected ground."
+First, pay close attention to whether you meet all the legal requirements for asylum.
+This includes making sure your application contains sufficient information about your race, nationality, ethnicity, religion, tribal and clan membership, or political affiliations—explaining how you were (or would be) hurt or threatened because of a "protected ground."
 Include names of people and places, as well as dates when relevant.
 If you cannot remember specific dates, try to include the month and the year (if you can remember them accurately).
-Make sure that all of the information you provide is accurate to the best of your ability.
-Do not try to guess any details if you cannot remember them.
+Do not try to guess any details you cannot remember.

-You should attach your written declaration to your asylum application.
-That way, you can provide many more details than you can include on Form I-589 alone.
-This will help the asylum officer or an Immigration Judge better understand why you are applying for asylum.
+You should attach a written declaration to your asylum application.
+That way, you can provide many more details than you can include on the required Form I-589 alone.
+This will help the asylum officer or Immigration Judge better understand why you are applying.

-Your claim will also be evaluated against evidence of human rights conditions in your home country.
-Therefore, you should include reports about your country from sources such as Amnesty International, Human Rights Watch, or the U.S. State Department.
+Your claim will be evaluated against evidence of human rights conditions in your home country.
+Therefore, you should also include copies of reports about your country from sources such as Amnesty International, Human Rights Watch, or the U.S. State Department.
 Make sure that your personal application details are consistent with those reports.

 In addition to proving that you meet every element of an asylum claim, you must show that nothing prevents you from obtaining asylum.
 You will not be able to obtain asylum if any of the following "bars" apply to you:

-Even if you meet all the factors of the "refugee" definition and no bars prevent you from obtaining asylum, asylum officers and Immigration Judges can consider discretionary factors when deciding your asylum claim.
-Such factors might include: whether you entered the U.S using false documents; whether you can return to another safe country; how old and healthy you are, and whether you have family here; whether you have committed minor crimes, whether you have good character; and how extreme your persecution was.
+Even if you meet all the factors of the "refugee" definition and no bars prevent you from obtaining asylum, U.S. asylum officers and Immigration Judges can consider discretionary factors when deciding your asylum claim.
+Such factors might include:

 If you think that some positive discretionary factors apply to you, make sure to mention them in your application.

-Also, a good attorney might improve your chances of obtaining asylum.
-The attorney can help you highlight the most compelling portions of your claim, overcome any negative information, and prepare the paperwork and supporting documents, help you prepare to testify, and appear with you, either at the Asylum Office or in Immigration Court.
+A good attorney might improve your chances of obtaining asylum.
+The attorney can help you highlight the most compelling portions of your claim, overcome any negative information, prepare the paperwork and supporting documents, help you prepare to testify, and appear with you, either at the Asylum Office or in Immigration Court.